apache/parquet-site/content/en/blog/features/ieee754-order.md

 Readers, conversely, should treat a missing `nan_count` with caution.
 Absence doesn't mean zero; it means "unknown," so `NaN` values may lurk inside.
 When `nan_count` is present, readers can pair it with `min` and `max` bounds to make hyper-efficient, safe pruning decisions.

-Implementations that haven't adopted the new rules yet should continue handling older files conservatively, particularly when queries involve `NaN` or signed zeros.
+Implementations that haven't adopted the new rules yet should continue handling older files conservatively, particularly when queries involve `NaN` or signed zeros, but also in the case of inequalities not involving `NaN`.

 ## Conclusion